Counting Varying Density Crowds Through Density Guided Adaptive Selection CNN and Transformer Estimation: Proposed Method

 where $\frac{1}{\sqrt{d}}$ is a scaling factor based on the vector dimension $d$. $W^{Q}, W^{K}, W^{V} \in \mathbb{R}^{d \times d}$ three learnable weight matrices for projections.

 The FFN contains two linear layers with a RELU activation function.
-Specifically, the first linear layer of FFN expands the feature embedding’ dimension from $d$ to $4d$, while the second layer shrinks the dimension from $4d$ to $d$.
-Finally, the output $Z_{N}$ of Transformer encoder is fed into a regression decoder to generate the estimated density map $D_{t}$.
+Specifically, the first linear layer of FFN expands the feature embedding dimension from $d$ to $4d$, while the second layer shrinks the dimension from $4d$ to $d$.
+Finally, the output $Z_{N}$ of the Transformer encoder is fed into a regression decoder to generate the estimated density map $D_{t}$.

 Since the Transformer encoder regards the input as a disordered sequence and indiscriminately considers all correlations among features, the obtained feature is position-agnostic.
-As a result, the prediction of Transformer cannot have the ability to locate target in sparse regions.
+As a result, the prediction of the Transformer cannot have the ability to locate targets in sparse regions.

-\\ \textbf{CNN Estimation Branch: } Convolution is found to implicitly encode absolute positions, using zero padding and borders act as anchors \cite{cnn_position2}.
+\\ \textbf{CNN Estimation Branch: } Convolution is found to implicitly encode absolute positions, using zero padding, and borders act as anchors \cite{cnn_position2}.
 Therefore, we proposed a CNN Estimation Branch to focus on the sparse crowd regions.
 As illustrated in Figure \ref{fig:framework1}, the heads in sparse regions are large, thus we firstly input the feature presentation F5 into an Atrous spatial pyramid pooling (ASPP) \cite{ASPP} module to obtain the scale-aware contextual feature F5'.
 The ASPP module applies dilated convolution with different rates (1,6,12,18) to the obtained feature F5 for large receptive fields.
 To obtain accurate location information in the regression decoder, we upsample the scale-aware contextual feature F5' and concatenate it with the lower feature F4.
-Finally, the concatenated features is used to generate the final density map $D_{c}$.
+Finally, the concatenated features are used to generate the final density map $D_{c}$.